How to Write 1st 2nd 3rd in Excel (3 Easy Ways)

 Steps:

-• Then select the Symbols & Equations options respectively.
+• Select the Symbols and Equations options.

 Inserting Equation to Write 1st 2nd 3rd in Excel